Azure/aad-pod-identity/README.md

 ## Role Assignment

-Your cluster will need the correct role assignment configuration to perform Azure-related operations such as creating and deleting identity assignments.
-For more information, please refer to the [role assignment](./docs/readmes/README.role-assignment.md) documentation.
+Your cluster will need the correct role assignment configuration to perform Azure-related operations such as assigning and us-assigning the identity on the underlying VM/VMSS.
+Please refer to the [role assignment](./docs/readmes/README.role-assignment.md) documentation to see if your cluster requires additional role assignments.

 ## Demo